 We knew we could help Elia.
 Our team carefully investigated her claim, calculated her damages, and negotiated with the insurance company.
 Our tactics included mediating her claim.
 Mediation is a form of alternative dispute resolution when a neutral professional helps the parties find common ground and work towards a settlement.
 We frequently turn to mediation because it can be much less stressful and more cost-effective than a jury trial.

 Elia had medical bills totaling over $22,000 and a lost earning capacity of nearly $7,000 from being off of work during her recovery.
 We were able to help her recover all this and more, compensating her for her suffering and stressful road to recovery.
-Our attorneys at Crosley Law negotiated a $50,000 settlement, which after paying all of her medical bills and expenses, left Elia with nearly $16,500.
+Our attorneys at Crosley Law negotiated a $50,000 settlement.

 “Even on a case like mine,” says Elia, “that’s kind of like, ‘he said, she said,’ [Crosley Law] still took the case.
 Even when other people said, ‘I’m sorry, there’s nothing we can do.’
 He did the work.”